 December 8, 2020: Final draft LHMP emailed to local officials in neighboring towns and Rutland Natural Resource Conservation District for review and comment.
 Also posted on RRPC and Town websites.
-Final draft LHMP presented at joint public meeting of the Mount Holly Selectboard and Planning Commission for review and comment. [placeholder for public attendance] Public notice of the comment period included in the community email listserv - "Newsflash".
+Final draft LHMP presented at joint public meeting of the Mount Holly Selectboard and Planning Commission for review and comment.
+Members of the public were present at this meeting.
+Public notice of the comment period included in the community email listserv - "Newsflash".
 Notice included instructions to email comments on the draft plan to Jeff Chase.
-Comments on the draft plan were accepted until December 22, 2020. [comments placeholder]
+Comments on the draft plan were accepted until December 22, 2020.
+No comments were received.

-December TBD, 2020: Final draft LHMP submitted to VEM for Approval Pending Adoption.
+January 6, 2021: Final draft LHMP submitted to VEM for Approval Pending Adoption.